 (Photo: Getty Images)

-It’s the new year, and with it, the overly-cliched “new yous.”
-Because this will be the year we lose weight, gain muscle, set a PR, or tackle a new distance, many of us are flocking to the gym or queuing up the latest, greatest workout app to get a jump on our resolutions.
-Unfortunately, this unbridled excitement often leads to intense soreness that be incredibly uncomfortable – to the point where you might need to take a few days off.
-If you’re googling why am I so sore after lifting weights? you’re not alone.
+Unfortunately, this unbridled excitement often leads to intense soreness that can be incredibly uncomfortable – to the point where you might need to take a few days off.
+If you’re Googling why am I so sore after lifting weights? you’re not alone.
 It happens to the best of us, especially in the first few weeks of January.
-Even if you’ve been diligently checking off the swim, bike, and run boxes in your training plan through the holidays, you might wake up sore the day after introducing strength training.
-Here’s why it happens and what to do about it.

-Strength training causes tiny, microscopic tears to one’s muscle fibers, which is generally a good, “positive stress” to the neuromuscular system.
+Strength training causes tiny, microscopic tears in muscle fibers, which is generally a good, “positive stress” to the neuromuscular system.
 The damaged muscle fibers then heal – adapting to the previous stimulus – becoming stronger and better prepared to handle similar stresses again.
 As with any injury or damage to the body’s soft tissue, this can cause soreness to varying degrees, which we commonly refer to as delayed-onset muscle soreness (DOMS).

 While DOMS is highly individual, the severity is most often correlated to the “newness” of intensity (with regard to weight, volume, or unexpected movement pattern) in a workout.
 For even the most conditioned swim-bike-run athlete, a return to strength training can cause stiffness, muscle tenderness to the touch, a feeling of weakness, and/or swelling – as it’s a change in stimulus to the way the muscles are used to being loaded.